French carmaker Renault cuts 2019 revenue outlook

-PARIS (Reuters) - French carmaker Renault (RENA.PA) on Friday cut its 2019 revenue outlook, on the back of falling demand and tough conditions within the automotive industry.
+PARIS, July 26 (Reuters) - French carmaker Renault on Friday cut its 2019 revenue outlook, on the back of falling demand and tough conditions within the automotive industry.

 Renault said it was now expecting 2019 revenue to be close to last year’s level, down from its previous full-year revenue guidance.